apache/predictionio/docs/manual/install/index.md

 * Elasticsearch 1.3.0
 * Java SE Development Kit 7

+If you are running on a single machine, we recommend minimal of 2GB memeory.

 > **Notes for Linux Users**

 > If you are using Linux, Apache Spark local mode, which is the default